kxiser/coolLabs.io/docs/README.md

     content: coolLabs
 ---

-# General Data Collection Guidline
+# General Data Collection Guideline

 You can find the product specific data collection guidelines in the following table: